Jetmir Haliti

-Jetmir Haliti (born 14 September 1996) is a professional footballer who plays as a centre-back for Mjällby AIF, on loan from AIK.
-Born in Sweden, he represents the Kosovo national team.
+Jetmir Haliti (born 14 September 1996) is a professional footballer who plays as a centre-back for Czech First League club Mladá Boleslav.
+Born in Sweden, he plays for the Kosovo national team.

 Club career

 Early career and FC Rosengård

-Haliti at the age of eight started playing football in Malmö BI, where after nine years it was transferred to BK Olympic, he besides being was part of BK Olympic, Haliti was part of Prespa Birlik for a short time until 19 March 2016, where he joined with Swedish Division 1 side FC Rosengård.
+Haliti at the age of eight started playing football in Malmö ABI, where after nine years it was transferred to BK Olympic, he besides being was part of BK Olympic, Haliti was part of Prespa Birlik for a short time until 19 March 2016, where he joined with Swedish Division 1 side FC Rosengård.

 Loan at Landskrona BoIS

 On 27 March 2018, Haliti joined Superettan side Landskrona BoIS, on a season-long loan.
-On 16 June 2018, he made his debut in a 1–2 away defeat against IK Brage after coming on as a substitute at 62nd minute in place of Bahrudin Atajić.
+On 16 June 2018, he made his debut in a 1–2 away defeat against IK Brage after coming on as a substitute in the 62nd minute in place of Bahrudin Atajić.

 Jönköpings Södra IF

 On 18 December 2018, Haliti signed a three-year contract with Superettan club Jönköpings Södra IF and this transfer would become legally effective in January 2019.
 On 2 April 2019, he made his debut in a 0–1 away defeat against Halmstad after being named in the starting line-up.